The Informed Investor

 Fiduciary financial advisors are bound by law to always prioritize the client’s interest.
 Like an attorney, they must put your interests first, or there are clear legal consequences.
 This is referred to as the fiduciary standard.

-This is very different from the product firms that often offer conflicted advice.
+This is very different from the product firms that often offer conflicting advice.
 These firms operate under a different set of regulations.
-Instead of having to put your interests first, they just have to recommend something suitable.
+Instead of putting your interests first, they just have to recommend something suitable.

 Even if it costs you more—and pays them a bigger commission.